 A generic model name and version are available.
 Selecting it shows the rank, error, auto-generated documentation, and a ready to publish button.
 The right window shows the performance metrics.
 The model shows a Mean Absolute Error of 0.24 suggesting a mediocre result.

-The system comes pre-shipped with many algorithms.
-I moved on to others and decided to use the ‘Autopilot’ – a feature that builds ML models using various algorithms and ranks them by how they performed on the dataset.
+mlOS comes pre-shipped with very many algorithms.
+I moved on to others and decided to use the ‘Autopilot’ – that builds models using various algorithms and ranks them by how they performed.

-Fig 9: ‘Autopilot’ creates ML models using various algorithms and ranks them by their performance scores.
+Fig 9: ‘Autopilot’ creates models using various algorithms and ranks them by their performance scores.

-Notice that the Decision Tree and the Random Forest Regressor came up as the top algorithms (ranked #1).
+The Decision Tree and the Random Forest Regressor came up as the top algorithms (ranked #1).
 The Mean Absolute Error values are 0.01 for each.
-As against the Neural Network, the Decision Tree and the Random Forest Regressors were found to be more suitable algorithms for my dataset.
+As against the Neural Network, the Decision Tree and the Random Forest Regressors were therefore found to be more suitable algorithms for my dataset.

 The best model was ready to be chosen and published.
-The ML model that used the RandomForestRegressor was chosen.
+Model that used the RandomForestRegressor was chosen.
 Hitting the publish icon brings up a pop-up window for additional comments and confirmation.
-The pop-up also provides an opportunity to publish a model for review (described in the next module)
+The pop-up also provides an opportunity to publish a model for review.

-Fig 10: The selected ML model is being published for reviewing
+Fig 10: The selected model is being published to a reviewer

 Step 3 – Model Governance